usnistgov/mosaic/source/doc/ScriptingandAdvancedFeatures.rst

 ---------------------------------------------

 Once the required modules are imported, a basic analysis can be run with the code snippet below.
-The top-level object that is used to configure and run a new analysis is :py:class:`~mosaic.SingleChannelAnalysis.SingleChannelAnalysis`, which takes five arguments: i) the path to the data directory, ii) a handle to a *TrajIO* object that reads in data (e.g. :py:class:`~mosaic.abfTrajIO.abfTrajIO`), iii) a handle to a data filtering algorithm (e.g. :py:class:`~mosaic.besselLowpassFilter.besselLowpassFilter` or `None` for no filtering), iv) a handle to a partitioning algorithm (e.g. :py:class:`~mosaic.eventSegment.eventSegment`) that partitions the data and v) a handle to a processing algorithm (e.g. :py:class:`~mosaic.stepResponseAnalysis.stepResponseAnalysis`) that processes individual blockade events.
+The top-level object that is used to configure and run a new analysis is :py:class:`~mosaic.SingleChannelAnalysis.SingleChannelAnalysis`, which takes five arguments: i) the path to the data directory, ii) a handle to a *TrajIO* object that reads in data (e.g. :py:class:`~mosaic.abfTrajIO.abfTrajIO`), iii) a handle to a data filtering algorithm (e.g. :py:class:`~mosaic.besselLowpassFilter.besselLowpassFilter` or `None` for no filtering), iv) a handle to a partitioning algorithm (e.g. :py:class:`~mosaic.eventSegment.eventSegment`) that partitions the data and v) a handle to a processing algorithm (e.g. :py:class:`~mosaic.adept2State.adept2State`) that processes individual blockade events.